 Gaslighting is largely an attempt to get another person to change what they believe or how they perceive something, but it is healthy for two people to have different perspectives.
 Consensus on everything is not necessary for a relationship to work, and also isn’t healthy.
 When you sense you are being persuaded or pressured to change your perception, try to cut the conversation off by agreeing to disagree or reiterating that it is ok for you to have a different opinion.

-Relationships that are healthy are mutual, attending to the feelings, wants, and needs of both people, not just one person.
+Healthy relationships attend to the feelings, wants, and needs of both people, not just one person.
 Assertiveness is a direct, honest, and open style of communication that helps people stand up for themselves, ask for what they need and want, and express their feelings and opinions.
-Assertiveness is different than aggression because while it is a direct form of communication, it respects the other person and makes room for how they think, feel and what they want.
+Assertiveness is different from aggression because while it is a direct form of communication, it respects the other person and makes room for how they think, feel and what they want.

 Maintaining your individuality in a relationship means that you continue to make time for the things you are interested in and enjoy doing, even if these aren’t things the other person likes to do.
 Maintaining individuality also means staying connected with the things that you believe in, finding ways to express yourself, and protecting the unique things that make you who you are.